blakeboswell/ml-primer/README.md

   theta_n
 }
 ```
 To test this implementation of Logistic regression we can use the Iris data set in `R`.
-The Iris data set contains three species of Iris and features.
+The Iris data set contains observations of three species of Iris and their corresponding features.
 To simplify this to a binary classification problem we will create a new variable `setosa` which will be 1 if the observation is a setosa and 0 if it is not.

 ```r
 require(dplyr)